 For the case with boundary data varying both in time and along the boundary you have to prepare a data file containing the concentration (in component unit) before you set up the hydrodynamic simulation.
-The data file must be a profile file (dfs1).
+The data file must be a dfs2 file or a 2D dfsu file containing information from a vertical plane.
 The data must cover the complete simulation period.
 The time step of the input data file does not, however, have to be the same as the time step of the hydrodynamic simulation.
 You can choose between different types of time interpolation.